Agribusiness Strategic Competitive Advantage

 Beyond Scale, Mechanisation, Automation & AgTech

-The Limitations of Scale and Technology
+The Limitations of Scale, Mechanisation and Technology

 Overproduction compounds these issues, increasing the volume and duration of inventory held in the supply chain.
 This slows the harvest schedule, exacerbates underlying raw material quality issues, and increases grading, packing, and storage costs.
 The supply chain is forced to deal with less preferred customers, accept lower returns, and endure slower payment terms.